How do dynamic electricity tariffs work?

 Smart homes and dynamic tariffs

-Smart homes - a house fitted with many smart, WiFi-enabled devices - are a natural fit for dynamic electricity and Time-of-Use tariffs, as they allow you to automate your energy use to take advantage of lower electricity prices.
+Smart homes - houses fitted with smart, WiFi-enabled devices - are a natural fit for dynamic electricity and Time-of-Use tariffs, as they allow you to automate your energy use around cheaper electricity prices.

-With devices like smart plugs, appliances and thermostats, you can schedule usage around cheaper, off-peak times often without lifting a finger.
+With devices like smart plugs, appliances, thermostats and EV chargers, you can schedule usage around cheaper periods, often without needing to check prices manually every day.

-Some more advanced smart appliances or apps can automatically respond to real-time or day-ahead price signals, helping you easily reduce your bills without constant monitoring.
+Some more advanced smart appliances or apps can automatically respond to day-ahead price signals, helping you reduce costs without constant monitoring.

 Top tips to make dynamic tariffs work for you